Uraiyur

-Uraiyur (also spelt Woraiyur) is a locality in Tiruchirapalli city in Tamil Nadu, India.
-Uraiyur was the ancient name of Tiruchirappalli City.
-Now, it has become one of the busiest areas in Trichy City.
-It was the capital of the early Cholas, who were one of the three main kingdoms of the ancient Tamil country.
-Sometimes spelt as Urayur, this location is also known as Thirukkozhi, Nikalaapuri, Uranthai, and Kozhiyur or Koliyur.
+Uraiyur (also spelt Woraiyur) is a locality in Tiruchirappalli, Tamil Nadu, India.
+Uraiyur was historically the ancient name of Tiruchirappalli City.
+Now, it has become one of the major commercial centers within in the modern city.
+It was historically the capital of the early Cholas, one of the four main dynasties of the ancient Tamil country.
+Sometimes spelled Urayur, this site is also known in various traditional Tamil lietrature as Thirukkozhi, Nikalaapuri, Uranthai, and Kozhiyur or Koliyur.